learn-co-students/node-install-lab-g-416/README.md

 ```

-Tip: If you find your self getting errors trying to install module globally via NPM (`$ npm install -g <packagename>`), re-installing Node.js and NPM with the solution above should eliminate the need for using `sudo` with the installation command.
+Tip: If you find your self getting errors trying to install module globally via NPM (`$ npm install -g <packagename>`), re-installing Node and NPM with the solution above should eliminate the need for using `sudo` with the installation command.

 ### Installing Without sudo